zbalkan/wazuh-devenv/README.md

 You are ready to update and test your logs locally.
 You can combine the script into your CI/CD pipeline for deployment.

+## Note

+Be aware that the *local_decoder.xml* and *local_rules.xml* are ignored by git as they will be the first files to be added when you copued the files.
+It is suggested to use a clear naming convention instead of these files.

 ## Permissions